EXL/DigestService/doc/Settings.md

   * `604800` seconds for a week.
   * `648000` seconds for a week + one day.

+* *bot.digest-shredder* - Enable or disable the deletion of digests after the expiration of the storage time.

 ### Rest Template Options

 * *rest.timeout-sec* - Set general connection timeouts in seconds.